 If you saw the show, then you saw the four chefs digging through the White House garden for the “secret ingredient.”
 The chefs were to use vegetables from the White House garden to create their dishes.
 It turns out, they filmed the White House portion a week before the competition.
 The vegetables picked that day weren’t used in the show.
 Stunt vegetables were used!
-Obamafoodorama
+Obamafoodorama has the scoop.

 Due to a time-lag between garden harvesting and shooting the competition in the Kitchen Stadium, "stand-in" vegetables were used for the actual filming of the competition part of the show, which wasn't mentioned on air, in the interest of "fictive continuity."
 The chefs' garden harvest at the White House was about a week before the Kitchen Stadium shoot, but the varieties of replica vegetables used for the dishes actually did grow in the Kitchen Garden.

 I’m bummed.
 I was bummed I missed the show.
 Now I’m bummed about the stunt vegetables.
 I’m not outraged.
 I’m not crying foul.
 I’m just a little bummed.
 Iron Chef, ultimately, is reality television, and after a decade or so of reality TV shows, we all know to assume that not everything is as it seems.